ECF/bndtools.grpc/README.md

 # bndtools.grpc
-# Bndtools support for gRPC (Google RPC) generation of OSGi Services
+# Bndtools for gRPC (Google RPC) generation of OSGi Services

 This repo defines a plugin for bndtools 5.x that will: